 Puzzling Paxlovid COVID Rebound:

-Several weeks ago we began hearing through the COVID grapevine that some patients were experiencing Paxlovid COVID rebound.
+Since that initial enthusiasm there have been reports that some patients experioence Paxlovid COVID rebound.
 People who were vaccinated against SARS-CoV-2 were coming down with the infection and were promptly started on the antiviral drug Paxlovid.
 Within a day or two they were getting better.
 After finishing the five-day course of treatment, they assumed they were “cured.”
 They tested negative for the virus and were feeling pretty good.

 Then something strange happened.
 Instead of continuing to feel fine and resume normal activities, some of these patients began experiencing Paxlovid COVID rebound within a couple of days.
 That is to say, they were developing symptoms of the coronavirus all over again.
 They were also testing positive for COVID-19.
 They isolated themselves from family and friends and assumed they were infectious once more.

-What Does the FDA Say about Paxlovid COVID Rebound?
+What Did the FDA Say about Paxlovid COVID Rebound?

 We asked some key executives at the FDA what the agency’s position is on the Paxlovid rebound phenomenon.
 First, we were told that